danielj314/project-one/README.md

 hero image was stretching to fit screen. i searched google and found a solution at https://stackoverflow.com/questions/1733006/how-to-set-an-images-width-and-height-without-stretching-it which advised using object-fit: cover; in css.

-### Things to add

--   Play  song  and controls on cover photo
--   Add buy tickets button below shows
--   footer - listen here -social media -sign up button
--   media queeries for phone and tablet - put dropdown menu
--   change background photo so that its in the page not css and then add the photo descriptors for accessibility.